• Home

 Recommended Video

-The practice went viral on social media last month when a single software engineer was found to be working at multiple Silicon Valley startups at once, prompting other companies to check whether they had fallen victim to similar deceitfulness.
+The practice went viral on social media when a single software engineer was found to be working at multiple Silicon Valley startups at once, prompting other companies to check whether they had fallen victim to similar deceitfulness.

 “If you’ve worked in corporate America, it is a lot of fluff and not a lot of substance,” said one worker who spoke anonymously with Fortune.
 (Fortune is withholding names in this story to protect the sources’ identities, but they shared documents with us verifying their employment.)
 This person currently works three gigs, making about $725,000 altogether.

-At one point, they were balancing five roles total, something they said has been made possible by AI productivity enhancement, with new tools making it easier than ever to send emails, compile meeting notes, and draft deliverables—and get it all done under relatively normal work hours.
+At one point, they were balancing five roles total, something they said has been made possible by AI productivity enhancement, with new tools making it easier than ever to send emails, compile meeting notes, and draft deliverables—and get it all done within relatively normal work hours.

-“At this point it kind of became a game to me, how many jobs can I do at once and stay sane?” they recalled.
+“At this point it kind of became a game to me—how many jobs can I do at once and stay sane?” they recalled.

 Maxing out on jobs certainly paid off.
 While juggling five at once, this person estimated bringing in more than $1 million a year.